 Early Years Foundation Stage

-Parents are kept informed at the classroom door where we can share achievements or raise little concerns; our wider school events are shared through the weekly Bugle newsletter (and through direct emails) and curriculum flyers are sent home at the beginning of each term giving ideas of how you can support learning at home.
-Workshops are an integral part of our school calendar too with Stay and Play sessions where parents/carers are invited to share in their daughter/ward’s Learning Journey.
+Parents are kept informed at the classroom door where we can share achievements or raise little concerns; our wider school events are shared through the weekly Bugle newsletter (and through direct emails).

 - Physical Development

 These areas are essential because they lay the foundations for a child’s success in every aspect of educational life and beyond.

 As children grow, the prime areas will help them to develop skills in 4 specific areas.
 These are:

 - Understanding the World

 All of these areas are important because they provide a wide range of experiences and opportunities for children to broaden their knowledge and skills, engage, inspire and promote independent thinking, collaborative discussion and questions about learning.
 At BHSA our EYFS team ensure that tasks and challenges are suited to your child’s unique needs.
 Children in the EYFS learn by playing and exploring, being active, and through creative and critical thinking; we encourage children to develop these vital characteristics in all that we do.